Sinusitis

 Sometimes it leads to a fever and headache too.

 Sometimes the pain radiates from the sinuses to other parts of the head.
 It is often felt around the forehead, the upper jaw, the eyes and – less commonly – the teeth (toothache).
 The pain and stuffy feeling usually gets worse if you lean forward, for example when getting up out of bed.
-Sense of smell is often reduced or may even disappear completely.
+Your sense of smell is often reduced or may even disappear completely.

 Causes